genepi/haplocheck/README.md

 Haplocheck is a software that leverages the mitochondrial phylogeny to detect contamination in sequencing studies.
 We provide haplocheck as a standalone pipeline for local usage and as a [cloud web service](https://mitoverse.i-med.ac.at).

 ## Getting started
+To calculate the contamination status of all 1000 Genomes Phase3 samples, execute the following command:

     mkdir haplocheck
     cd haplocheck